rahulstox/planora/TRAVEL_MOOD_MUSIC_PLAYER_IMPLEMENTATION.md

 5. **Technical Excellence**: Clean, maintainable, and scalable code

 ### User Impact

 - **Engagement**: Users will spend more time planning trips
 - **Satisfaction**: Creates memorable and enjoyable experience
 - **Retention**: Users will return to use this unique feature
 - **Sharing**: Natural viral growth through social media

-This feature demonstrates how a simple, well-designed addition can create a mind-blowing user experience that sets TravelGrid apart from other travel planning applications.
+This feature demonstrates how a simple, well-designed addition can create a mind-blowing user experience that sets planora apart from other travel planning applications.
 The combination of cultural authenticity, mood enhancement, and seamless integration creates a feature that users will love and remember.

 ---

-**🎵 The Travel Mood Music Player transforms TravelGrid from a functional travel planning app into an immersive, emotional travel experience that users will never forget! ✈️**
+**🎵 The Travel Mood Music Player transforms planora from a functional travel planning app into an immersive, emotional travel experience that users will never forget! ✈️**